The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Introduction

-In this work, we present a new spectro-photometric decomposition method that separates an IFS data cube into multiple morphological components, enabling the extraction of NSC properties while mapping its surroundings.
+In this work, we present a new version of the spectro-photometric decomposition method \textsc{C2D} that enables the extraction of the stellar populations of the NSC while mapping its surroundings. \textsc{C2D} \citep{MendezAbreu2019} separates an IFS data cube into multiple morphological components, delivering a data cube for each one of them.
+It uses a very similar approach to BUDDI (see above), with the difference that the latter delivers one spectrum for each morphological component, instead of a full, separated data cube as C2D does.
+This allows us to spatially resolve stellar populations in the NSC surroundings, helping understand the NSC evolution in the context of its host galaxy.
 We applied this method to the central region of the massive spiral galaxy M~74 (NGC~628) and analyzed its stellar populations.
 The paper is structured as follows.
 In Sect.~\ref{sec:obs}, we describe the data set.
 Section~\ref{sec:galaxy} summarizes the known properties of the galaxy M~74 and its NSC.
 In Sect.~\ref{sec:method}, we describe the methods used for the spectro-photometric decomposition of the NSC from the host galaxy, and for the stellar-population analysis.
-The analysis of the original IFS data cube is presented in Appendix~\ref{app:res:orig_integr}.
+The analysis of the non-decomposed IFS data cube is presented in Appendix~\ref{app:res:orig_integr}.
 Section~\ref{sec:results} describes our results, which are discussed in Sect.~\ref{sec:disc}.
 Our conclusions are outlined in Sect.~\ref{sec:concl}.